-If something you buy on credit card develops a fault, you can bring a claim against your credit card provider.
+If goods bought with a credit card develop a fault, under Section 75 of the Consumer Credit Act you can make a claim against your credit card provider.

 Use this Which? template letter to help you make a claim.